CharleneMcKeown/Integration-Workshop/lab.3/README.md

 The following challenges are designed to stretch you rather than guide you.
 From using what you learned so far and by using the APIM documentation, you will be able to complete these.

-### Challenge 1
+### Challenge 1 - Import an API

 Import a new API.
 The specification can be found [here](https://conferenceapi.azurewebsites.net?format=json).
 Make sure you add a suffix for this API, and call it **conference**.
 You will use this for the rest of the challenges.

-### Challenge 2
+### Challenge 2 - Implement key throttling

+It is common to find that a few users over-use an API to the extent that you incur extra costs or that responsiveness to other uses is reduced.
+You can use throttling to limit access to API endpoints by putting limits on the number of times an API can be called within a specified period of time.

+Key throttling allows you to configure different rate limits by any client request value.
+This type of throttling offers a better way of managing the rate limits as it applies the limit to a specified request key, often the client IP address.
+It gives every client equal bandwidth for calling the API.

+**Your challenge is to implement key throttling on the API based on the caller IP address.**

+### Challenge 3 - Strip headers

+Companies that publish web APIs often need to carefully control the HTTP headers that their APIs return, preferably without rewriting the API source code.

-Currently, the API returns specific headers.
-Your challenge is ensure that the **"x-powered-by"** and **"x-aspnet-version"** headers are stripped from responses.
+**Your challenge is ensure that the "x-powered-by" and "x-aspnet-version" headers are stripped from the API responses.**

-### Challenge 3
+### Challenge 4 - Replace strings

 The Conference API currently returns original URLs in its response (see image below).

-Your challenge is to make sure that the backend URL in these reponses is replaced with the APIM gateway host address instead.
+**Your challenge is to make sure that the backend URL in these reponses is replaced with the APIM gateway host address instead.**

 <img src="imgs/original-response2.png">

-### Challenge 4
+### Challenge 5 - Caching

+Operations in API Management can be configured for response caching.
+Response caching can significantly reduce API latency, bandwidth consumption, and web service load for data that does not change frequently.

-You must implement policy to cache responses for the **GetSpeakers** method in order to reduce API latency.
-Do this using built in APIM policy and use tracing to validate that it worked.
+**Your challenge is to implement policy to cache responses for the "GetSpeakers" method in order to reduce API latency.
+Do this using built in APIM policy and use tracing to validate that it worked.**

-### Challenge 5
+### Challenge 6 - Caching

+Using an external cache allows to overcome a few limitations of the built-in cache.
+It is especially beneficial if you would like to:

+- Avoid having your cache periodically cleared during API Management updates
+- Have more control over your cache configuration
+- Cache more data than your API Management tier allows to
+- Use caching with the Consumption tier of API Management

-Use an external cache instead of the built-in cache.
+**Your challenge is to use an external cache instead of the built-in cache.**

 ## Useful links for the challenges: